create3000/x_ite/docs/_posts/components/ParticleSystems/ConeEmitter.md

 ConeEmitter generates all available particles from a specific point in space.
 Particles are emitted from the single point specified by the position field emanating in a direction randomly distributed within the cone specified by the angle and direction fields.

-The ConeEmitter node belongs to the **ParticleSystems** component and its container field is *emitter.* It is available since X3D version 3.2 or later.
+The ConeEmitter node belongs to the **ParticleSystems** component and its default container field is *emitter.* It is available since X3D version 3.2 or later.

 ## Hierarchy